Taiyin Daquanji fingering

 "Shou Jue" are the elements of the "

-clusters that comprise shorthand tablature; the whole page shows the way these elements were put together.
+clusters that comprise shorthand tablature; this diagram shows the way these elements were put together.

 4. 凡細吟,不得動腕。